mchalupa/dg/doc/compiling.md

 LLVM\_SRC\_DIR is a variable that tells cmake where to look for llvm's sources and it is used to override include paths.
 The same holds for LLVM\_BUILD\_PATH that is used to override library paths.
 Usually, you don't need to specify all these variables: LLVM\_DIR variable is useful if there is any collision (i.e. there are more versions of LLVM installed) and you want to use a particular build of LLVM.
-In that case define the LLVM\_DIR variable to point to the directory where are the config files of the desired version (`$PREFIX/share/llvm/cmake` or `$PREFIX/lib/cmake/llvm/` for newer versions).
+In that case, define the LLVM\_DIR variable to point to the directory where are the config files of the desired version (`$PREFIX/share/llvm/cmake` or `$PREFIX/lib/cmake/llvm/` for newer versions of LLVM
+-- for system installations, `PREFIX` is usually set to `/usr`).
-If you have LLVM compiled from sources, but not installed anywhere, you may need to use LLVM\_SRC\_PATH and LLVM\_BUILD\_PATH variables to specify the directory with sources and build.
+If you have LLVM compiled from sources but not installed anywhere, you may need to use LLVM\_SRC\_PATH and LLVM\_BUILD\_PATH variables to specify the directory with sources and build.
 As an example, suppose you have LLVM built in /home/user/llvm-build from sources in /home/user/llvm-src.
 Then the following configuration should work: